-I don’t know about you, but even before the pandemic, my heart would skip more than a beat when an envelope plopped through the front door with my address written in familiar handwriting.
-Whether it’s from a far-afield friend, or a sibling down the road, there are few things that make you feel more loved.
+People have been writing and posting letters since the 1600’s, but it’s been rather over-shadowed by this digital obsession we’ve got all side-tracked by.
+I don’t know about you, but my heart skips more than a beat when an envelope plops through the front door with my address written in familiar handwriting.
+(A WhatsApp ‘ping’ doesn’t quite have the same effect).
+Whether it’s from a far-afield friend or a sibling down the road, there are few things that can make you feel more loved.
+And boy, don’t we all need that by the bucket-load at the moment…

-During the first lockdown last March, a friend and fellow parent of young kids hand-delivered some funny and thoughtful cards to a small group of us, cheering us on, and telling us we’ll be able to have a drink or two in the pub soon.
+During the first lockdown in March 2020, a friend and fellow parent of young kids hand-delivered some funny, sweary but ultimately incredibly thoughtful cards to a small group of us, cheering us on, and telling us we’ll be able to have a drink or two in the pub together soon.
 It honestly kept me going for a week, and I still have it up in my kitchen now.
 (You know who you are, you peach).

 In the title up there, I refer to writing a card as an art.
 But really, it doesn’t matter if you’re dyslexic, or you can never find the right place for a comma.
 It’s about the thought, right?
-And the thought IS the art.
-If there is ever a time for people to be thoughtful towards others, surely it’s now.
+And the thought; the empathetic view as well as the extra care, consideration and time taken IS the art.
+If there is ever a moment for people to be thoughtful towards each other, surely it’s now.

 Sometimes a blank page can sometimes feel daunting, so if you need help getting started, here are some pointers: